jisaacstone/urbanmountain/urbanism_books.markdown

   title="Golden Gates"
   author="Conor Dougherty"
   rating="A"
   description="How the California housing crisis created the YIMBY movement.
-Focused on the SF Bay area and specifically Sanja Trauss, but at the same time providing historical and regional context that created the crisis."
+  Focused on the SF Bay area, and specifically Sanja Trauss.
+At the same time providing historical and regional context that created the crisis.
+  As a bay area resident I felt more connected to the narrative than I may have felt with the New-York centered “Street Fight”"
   %}